cabal-club/cable/readme.md

 - `u8[N]`: a sequence of exactly `N` unsigned bytes
 - `varint`: a variable-length unsigned integer. cable uses protobuf-style [varints](https://developers.google.com/protocol-buffers/docs/encoding#varints).
 (For an example implementation of varint encoding/decoding, see the [nodejs varint package](https://www.npmjs.com/package/varint).)

+## Message
+A "message" is a specific binary payload describing the bytes that can be sent and received from other cable peers.
+These are used to request data from peers, and provide data to peers.

+## Post
+A "post" is a specific binary payload describing the bytes of signed data to be written to local disk storage.
+A post always has an author (via a required `public_key` field), and always provides a signature (via the required `signature` field) to prove they authored it.

 # messages